Contextual Label Projection for Cross-Lingual Structured Prediction: Methodology

-Putting the idea into practice, we set $\mathcal{T}$ as a plug-and-play module that can be replaced by any third-party translation model.
-For $\mathcal{M}$, we use an instruction-tuned language model with multilingual capabilities.
-Instruction-tuned language models can accept conditional information in their natural language prompt.
-Specifically for label projection, we encode the translated target sentence $x^{tgt}$ as well as the faithfulness constraint $y^{tgt}_{m} \in x^{tgt}$ implicitly in the form of natural language instructions (highlighted as "Label Projection Instruction" in Figure~\ref{fig:methodology}(c)).
-Following \citet{DBLP:journals/corr/abs-2005-14165}, we also provide $n$ randomly chosen in-context examples (highlighted as "In-context examples" in Figure~\ref{fig:methodology}(c)) to improve the instruction-understanding capability of the model.~\footnote{The in-context examples are generated using Google translation and initial prediction from instruction-tuned LMs.
-The label predictions are further verified by back-translation to ensure accuracy and post-checking to ensure faithfulness.}

-Compared to word alignment baselines based on word-similarity alignment models $\mathcal{W}$, we use models with translation capabilities, $\mathcal{M}$, to improve the accuracy of translated labels.
-Furthermore, the independence of $\mathcal{T}$ and $\mathcal{M}$ for translating $x$ and $\textbf{y}$ respectively assures that \modelName{} has better translation quality on $x^{tgt}$ and is more robust than the marker-based baselines.
-We empirically back these intuitions in \S~\ref{sec:intrinsic-results}.
+Compared to word alignment approaches using simple word-similarity aligners $\mathcal{W}$, we use models with translation capabilities $\mathcal{M}$, to improve the accuracy of translated labels.
+Furthermore, the independence of $\mathcal{T}$ and $\mathcal{M}$ for translating $\textbf{x}^{src}$ and $\textbf{y}^{src}$ respectively assures that \modelName{} has better translation quality for $\textbf{x}^{tgt}$ and is more robust than the marker-based baselines.
+We empirically back these intuitions in \S~\ref{sec:intrinsic-eval}.